GoogleCloudPlatform/click-to-deploy/docker/README.md

 ## Docker images

-The Docker images source code is migrated to the `click-to-deploy` repository.
+The Docker images source code are migrated to the `click-to-deploy` repository.
 As long as the migration is not over, you can find the source code in the following GitHub repositories: